samisalkosuo/finnish-dep-parser-docker/README.md

 # Farming

-Directory 'parserfarm' includes scripts to start finnish-dep-parser farm, 1 or more parser containers within single host accessible via proxy.
+Directory *parserfarm* includes scripts to start finnish-dep-parser farm, 1 or more parser containers within single host accessible via proxy.
 Farm is implemented using scripts and plain containers without docker-compose or other similar stuff in order to have nothing but Docker runtime as a prereq.

-The parsing text is CPU intensive.
-If you use many parsers, they may consume all CPU.
-If you use few parsers, they may not take advantage of CPU capacity.
+Parsing of text is CPU intensive.
+If you use many parsers, they may consume all CPU resources.
+If you use few parsers, they may not take advantage of all resources.
 Good starting point is to have about as many parser containers as there are CPU cores in the server.

 Files in parserfarm-directory: